 The automatic stay is a very powerful order which is designed to stop creditors from seizing your property while the bankruptcy case is going on.
 It affects credit card companies, medical bill collectors, landlords, mortgage companies, and even the IRS.
 Creditors who are affected by the automatic stay must immediately stop harassment, lawsuits, garnishments, and all other attempts to make you pay them money.
 If they fail to cease collection efforts, they can be held in contempt of court and fined.
 Certain special types of debt collection are not stopped by the automatic stay, such as child support or alimony garnishments.
 At your free initial consultation, you will be advised regarding which of your creditors will be stopped by filing a bankruptcy.

-The time at which the creditors must cease collection is when they receive notice of the filing of the bankruptcy.
+The time at which the creditors must cease collection is when they receive notice of the filing of bankruptcy.
 The bankruptcy court sends out the notice about a week after the filing, but sometimes the notices go out late.
-If you are stopping a garnishment with your filing, please ask for a Suggestion of Bankruptcy and Notice of Filing so you can then turn those documents into your Human Resources or Payroll departments.
+If you are stopping a garnishment with your filing, please ask for a Suggestion of Bankruptcy and Notice of Filing so you can then turn those documents in to your Human Resources or Payroll departments.

 The automatic stay also applies to home foreclosures.
-In a Chapter 7 case the automatic stay only lasts for about three months, however, and the foreclosure can resume after the automatic stay is lifted.
-In a Chapter 13 case the automatic stay can stay in place long enough for you to make up the past due payments.
+In a Chapter 7 case, the automatic stay only lasts for about three months, however, and the foreclosure can resume after the automatic stay is lifted.
+In a Chapter 13 case, the automatic stay can stay in place long enough for you to make up the past-due payments.

 Helpful Links & Resources